istio/istio.io/content/en/docs/releases/supported-releases/index.md

 | 1.5 and earlier | No                    |                     |                      |                               |                                               |

 {{< warning >}}
-Kubernetes 1.22 removed some deprecated APIs, and versions of Istio prior to 1.10.0 will no longer work.
+Kubernetes 1.22 removed some deprecated APIs and versions of Istio prior to 1.10.0 will no longer work.
 If you are upgrading your Kubernetes version, make sure that the Istio version is still supported.
 {{< /warning >}}